peyton-brown/ownCloud-Installation-Security-Setup-Guide/README.md

 ---

 ## Backing up ownCloud
-### When you backup your ownCloud server, there are four things that you need to copy:
-	config/ directory
-	data/ directory
-	ownCloud database
-	theme files (if applicable)

 ### Make a Backup Directory
 	mkdir -p /owncloud-backups/owncloud-db-backups; mkdir -p /owncloud-backups/config-data

-### Backup config/ and data/ Directories:
+### Backup config and data Directories:
 #### Simply copy your config/ and data/ folder to a place outside of your ownCloud environment.
-This example uses rsync to copy the two directories to /oc-backupdir. rsync is just one method, use whatever you like.
+This example uses rsync to copy the two directories to /owncloud-backups/config-data/, rsync is just one method, use whatever you like.
 	cd /var/www/html/owncloud
 	rsync -Aax config data /owncloud-backups/config-data

 ### Backup the Database
+#### If you changed any of the default database information (*which you should*), you will also need to change the following.
 	cd /owncloud-backups/owncloud-db-backups/
 	mysqldump --single-transaction -h localhost -u owncloud_db_user -p qwe owncloud_db > owncloud-dbbackup_`date +"%Y%m%d"`.bak